spryker/spryker-docs/docs/pbc/all/payment/unzer/configuration-in-the-back-office/add-unzer-marketplace-credentials.md

 template: back-office-user-guide-template
 ---

-This document shows how to add standard Unzer marketplace credentials.
+This document shows how to add Unzer marketplace credentials.

 ## Prerequisites